kruegercharles/markdown-embed.nvim/README.md

 - Render Latex in embeds
 - Make plugin way more configurable
 - Add health checks?
+- Add shortcut to jump to the source of an embed

 # Future Work
 In theory, the logic of this plugin can be used to embed pretty much every type of text file within a markdown file.